ritaeperjesi/ARainbow/README.md

 - that it's forbidden to take photos about the crown, and I think that was my main interest in the project
 - my time management
 - I always do the easier / non-technical things first, and it makes the technical parts even more stressful
-- the project is very site-specific, which makes it harder to execute things, and having a work station a bit far from the site is uncomfortable
+- the project is very site-specific, which makes it harder to execute things, and having a work station a bit far from the site is uncomfortable.
+Fully charging my laptop and phone in advance would have been smart.

 #### Future work:
+- to make it more stable where the rainbows appear
 - to make a version which is accessible for anybody on iphone and android as well
 - to put it on the app store
 - to make 444 (one of the main independent Hungarian news portals) to write about it